gsuuon/model.nvim/README.md

 A prompt entry defines how to handle a completion request - it takes in the editor input (either an entire file or a visual selection) and some context, and produces the api request data merging with any defaults.
 It also defines how to handle the API response - for example it can replace the selection (or file) with the response or insert it at the cursor positon.

 Check out the [starter prompts](./lua/llm/prompts/starters.lua) to see how to create prompts.
 Type definitions are in [provider.lua](./lua/llm/provider.lua).
 If you want to use the starter prompts alongside your own, you can use `prompts = vim.tbl_extend('force', require('llm.prompts.starters'), { ... })`.

+### Chat prompts
+Chat prompts have a different API than regular prompts.
+Execute `:LlmChat my_chat` to create a new llmchat buffer with the `my_chat` chat prompt.
+Check out the types in [core/chat](./lua/llm/core/chat.lua).

 ### Library autoload
 You can use `require('util').module.autoload` instead of a naked `require` to always re-require a module on use.
 This makes the feedback loop for developing prompts faster: